Salted Coconut Pecan Bars

 Make the Crust:

-- In a medium bowl, combine the brown sugar, corn syrup, melted butter, vanilla and salt and mix together with a spatula.
+• Mix the brown sugar, corn syrup, melted butter, and salt in a medium-sized bowl.
 Add the coconut and pecans and stir to combine.
 Pour the pecan mixture into the prepared pan and spread evenly in the pan.
-Bake for 20-25 minutes or until filling is bubbly and coconut is well toasted.
+Bake for 20-25 minutes or until the filling is bubbly and the coconut is well-toasted.
 Sprinkle evenly with remaining sea salt.

 NOTES: